 - Author: Bethany Genier

-- Keywords: Energy, Sustainable use of energy, Energy
+- Keywords: Energy, Sustainable use of energy, Power and renewables

 OAKLAND, California, United States - 19 February 2018 – DNV GL was recognized today by the Association of Energy Services Professionals (AESP) with the Energy Award for Outstanding Achievement in Emerging Tools and Technologies at the AESP 2018 National Conference & Expo.